WillNickols/SPreCC/README.md

 \frac{\partial h_i}{\partial c} &= \frac{h_i}{c}\\
 \end{align*}$$

-However, we are actually interested in the integrals of these quantities, so applying the Leibniz integral rule gives the following:
+However, we are actually interested in the integrals of these quantities, which are obtained with the Leibniz integral rule:

 $$\begin{equation}
 \begin{aligned}